...

 2. In-Process Inspection: During the machining process, measurements are taken periodically to ensure the machined contours align with the design specifications.
 Any deviations can be corrected on-the-spot, preventing waste of materials and time.

 3. Post-production Inspection: After machining, the contours are inspected using advanced metrology tools like CMM (Coordinate Measuring Machine) or 3D scanning.
-This inspection checks for any potential defects and validates the dimensions of the contours against the original design.
+This inspection checks for any potential machining defects and validates the dimensions of the contours against the original design.

 Table 2: Quality Control Steps in Contouring